-If I can be of help in any photographic way please use the contact page to get in touch and I’ll do my best to get back to you as quickly as possible and If you would like to comment on any images please use the Guestbook.
-I'd be very pleased to hear from you.
+If I can be of help in any photographic way or if you have a licencing query please use the contact page to get in touch and I’ll do my best to get back to you as quickly as possible.

 Nature First is built on seven core principles that help communicate how

 each of us can enjoy nature photography responsibly.
 The Seven

 Principles of Nature First Photography were developed to help educate